-During the year the Company realised a net foreign exchange gain of \$5,953,825 (2017 (loss): \$3,147,631).
+During the year the Company realised a net foreign exchange gain of \$4,157,327 (2018: \$5,953,825).
 This was largely a result of the currency hedges placed to mitigate the Company's exposure to the Australian Dollar and Euro and realised currency gain on the disposal of investments.